-This input, when activated, will simulate pressing RESET (refer to Figure 2.4 Front Panel Displays, callout 5, IW, 7 IW+).
+This input, when activated, will simulate pressing RESET (refer to Figure 2.3 Front Panel Displays, IW, item 5, and Figure 2.4 Front Panel Displays, IW+, item 7).
 You cannot start a weld cycle if the EXTERNAL RESET line is active.